 Sensitivity and Attention to Contextual Factors

-Falicov (1995) points out that differences between individuals in the training context, and between the training context and larger communities, are important to consider.
+Differences between individuals in the training context, and between the training context and larger communities, are important to consider.
 Danielle explores how influences, experiences, and orientations shape the way that people view the world and act within it.
 Neurodiversity is the concept that different cognitive styles exist as a natural and essential part of biodiversity.
 The term includes, but is not limited to, cognitive differences such as, attention deficit hyperactivity disorder (ADHD), dyslexia, obsessive-compulsive disorder (OCD), Tourette Syndrome, bipolar, anxiety, brain injury, and other mental health conditions.

 Her participation model affords sensitivity and attention to the contextual factors that involve professional, lifelong learning goals, and those that include attention to, acceptance of, and respect for individual neurodiversity differences throughout the supervision, treatment, and training systems.
 The differing contexts and changing circumstances of individuals on the developmental spectrum requires a supervision environment that is flexible, strength based, solution focused, reflexive, and accommodating.